civita/civita.github.io/_projects/sonoluminescence.md

 12. Over time, water temperature rises, and more air dissolves into the water, forming bubbles of various sizes.
 These bubbles affect waveforms, making it difficult to maintain a sinusoidal pattern.
 Replace the water immediately.
 13. Once a blue light spot is visually confirmed from Step 10, capture it using a camera with a long exposure.

-Note: Procedures referenced from  <d-cite key="geisler:1996"/>.
+Note: For further detailed procedures, please refer to <d-cite key="geisler:1996"/>.

 <a name="fig-1"></a>
 <div class="row">